Birblewin/NFTDemo/README.md

 Follow the steps below to download, install, and run this project.

 ## Dependencies
-Install these prerequisites to follow along with the tutorial.
-See free video tutorial or a full explanation of each prerequisite.
 - NPM: https://nodejs.org
 - Truffle: https://github.com/trufflesuite/truffle
 - Ganache-CLI: https://docs.nethereum.com/en/latest/ethereum-and-clients/ganache-cli/